 Sunday: Meatball Marinara

 Tuesday: Oven Roasted Chicken

 Wednesday: Turkey Breast

 Thursday: Italian B.M.T.

 Saturday: Black Forest Ham

 Each $6 Footlong Sub of the Day is made to order with your choice of bread and condiments.
-It’s a great lunch or dinner meal at a great price.
+It makes a great lunch or dinner at a great price.
 But it won’t last forever.
 Available for a limited time at participating restaurants.
 Most Subway locations will be open holiday hours on Labor Day (Monday, September 4.)